Gervi-Hera-Vitr/the-echoes-of-wasteland/docs/_pages/contributing.markdown

 header:
   overlay_image: rezs/images/TheEchoesOfTheWasteland.png
   show_overlay_excerpt: true
-  caption: "The Echoes of the Wasteland"
+  caption: "The Echoes of Wasteland"
-  excerpt: Guide to contribute code to the Echoes of the Wasteland library.
+  excerpt: Guide to contribute code to the Echoes of Wasteland library.
 ---

 _{{page.description}}_